nickramsay19/Haystack/README.md

             This means, that each loop can only have one **jump** statement associated with it.

 ## Backlog
-- Char support.
-    - Store and print ASCII values to/from the stack.
 - Improve comment parsing.
 - Division by zero error.
-- Allow the pushing of chars.
-    - e.g. `push 'c'`
 - Write README section on all examples.